Queensway tube station: History

-It opened on 30 July 1900, as Queen's Road, and was renamed on 1 September 1946.
+The station opened on 30 July 1900, as Queen's Road, and was renamed on 1 September 1946.
 The building is an unusual survivor of the buildings designed for the Central London Railway by Harry Bell Measures, with a flat roof so that commercial development could take place above – in this case, a hotel.
 The Coburg hotel opened in 1907: its design features three cupolas, over shops and Queensway station.

+It was used as a location on the 1953 British film The Yellow Balloon (film).

 The station today

 There is a crossover east of the station to allow trains to terminate there.
 The crossover is not often used.

 Refurbishment

 The station was closed between 8 May 2005 and 14 June 2006 for refurbishment.
 These works were prompted by the need to replace the station's two (very old) lifts, which had been breaking down quite frequently prior to the station's closure.
 In addition the station had been modernised and re-tiled, as well as having replicas of the original lamps fitted to the façade.

 Metronet, the private maintenance contractors, were originally given a deadline of 9 May 2006 to complete the works.
 When they failed to meet this or the revised 12 June deadline, Transport for London issued a harshly worded press release quoting London Underground Managing Director Tim O'Toole as saying "This is a further, and one hopes final, pathetic delay on a project that Metronet has failed to manage to time."
 The station finally re-opened on 14 June 2006.